-3.5.2.6.1 Mixture with Predominant Profile - Where multiple contributors are possible (e.g. victim and suspect), all peaks present in the questioned sample can be accounted for by the standards, a clearly predominant profile is observed, the laboratory report may state:
+- 3.5.2.7 Included below is a list of statements that may be used when reporting the results of DNA analysis and a mixed profile is observed.
+This is a general list and may not include all possible scenarios.
+The statements should be used if the scenario fits.
+However, other statements may have to be used to fit scenarios not included below.
+Any additional statement should be consistent with the DNA results and conservative in nature. - 3.5.2.7.1 Mixture with Predominant Profile Where multiple contributors are possible (e.g. victim and suspect), all peaks present in the questioned sample can be accounted for by the standards, a clearly predominant profile is observed, the laboratory report may state:

-AThe DNA profile obtained from (Item) is CONSISTENT WITH A MIXTURE.
+"The DNA profile obtained from (Item ) is CONSISTENT WITH A MIXTURE.
 The predominant profile MATCHED the DNA profile obtained from (Item)."